-For the sale of the drug to be made legally, prior consultation with a doctor must take place.
+For the sale of all other ED drugs to be made legally, prior consultation with a doctor must take place.

-Those websites offering to sell treatments without a prescription are therefore operating outside the law.
+Websites offering to sell prescription treatments (such as Cialis or Levitra) without a prescription are therefore operating outside the law.

-To provide the drug to those patients who do not have a prescription, a pharmacy must offer a means of obtaining a prescription through registered doctor assessment, as outlined above.
+To provide these drugs to those patients who do not have a prescription, a pharmacy must offer a means of obtaining a prescription through registered doctor assessment, as outlined above.
 So if a website offers to sell you medication without requiring you to answer medical questions first, do not trust it.